 Our carers provide many different types of foster care to meet the needs of children across the UK.
-Placements include short term or long term, bridging placements, and parent and child fostering.
+These include short term or long term, bridging, and parent and child fostering.

-National Fostering Group offers several types of fostering placement.
+National Fostering Group offers several types of foster care.
 These have been designed around the needs of the child.
 We will also help you make the choice of which one is right for you and your family, including your birth children.

-Sometimes, short-term foster care is required in the interim before children can be moved to a longer-term placement.
+Sometimes, short-term (or temporary) foster care is required in the interim before children can be moved to a longer-term family or be returned to their family home, where possible.
 Foster carers like you can help by giving children all the care and attention they need as they settle into their temporary home and prepare for their next move.

 Parents sometimes need a little bit of extra help caring for their children.
 We need foster carers to be on hand to help develop the parents’ skills whilst they learn from you.
-These placements are typically 12 weeks long but may last longer.
+These type of foster care are typically 12 weeks long but may last longer.

 Bridging is a type of short-term foster care which takes place when babies or very young children need a temporary home before moving on to somewhere more permanent.
 You may be asked to provide foster care on a short-term basis as we prepare to move children back with their birth family or find long-term care or forever homes through adoption.